 But, if it were that easy why isn’t everyone doing it?

 Because nothing is that easy.
 The massive losses given by earnings will nullify the small gains that you were able to achieve.

 If you want to stay in this game for the long term, know that nothing comes easy.
 No strategy is without its risk.

 “Liquidity in trading is an indication of how easy it is to buy and sell an instrument,” said Eric Hale.

 When trying to trade in an illiquid market it can often be difficult to get a good fill, and more often you will have to settle getting a price worse than you wanted.
 A highly liquid market means it is quick to get fills at the price you want.
-In an illiquid market you are often left with a large bid/ask spread.
+In an illiquid market, you are often left with a massive bid/ask spread.
 The bid (the price you sell at) and ask (the price you buy at) are the prices you trade at.
-When these two prices are further apart it puts you in a hole when you place the trade.
+When these two prices are further apart, it puts you in a hole when you place the trade.

-Most option traders are used to trading stock, where liquidity is easier to come by.
+Most options traders are used to trading stock, where liquidity is more accessible to come by.
 Finding liquidity in options can be more difficult.
 There are calls and puts, on every strike, for every expiration in an option chain.
 You can’t assume that the one option you want to trade will be liquid even if the underlying trades a lot of volume.

 You don’t realize the lack of liquidity in the options you are trying to trade.
 The lack of liquidity will show mispriced options, create larger spreads, put you in a loss before the trade even starts, and make it very difficult for you to close the position once you’re in.